RyanCheungJF/synch/docs/LearningOutcomes.md

 | Options                                                      | Certain keybinds such as '\' have reserved purposes such as for regex in Javascript and as such are unavailable for use.
 Furthermore, CORB interferes with using 'SHIFT' as a keybind and as such we had to use 'ALT' instead, but with that we had to block out certain pre programmed bindings as well.
 A bug we faced was not being able to get preventDeafult to work, hence resulting in the more limited choices of bindings. |
 | Adblocking Strength                                          | An unforseen bug was that adblocking at its highest restrictions seemed to blocked out certain sites completely or remove images as it deemed they were ads.  |                                                                                                                                                                                                    |

+This project stems from a self directed software enginering module called ['Orbital'](https://orbital.comp.nus.edu.sg/).

+Hence, one of the requirements is to log our hours spent on the project over the course of 3 months.
+If you would like to learn more, you may do so by clicking [here](https://docs.google.com/spreadsheets/d/16ZCVtac-iHqGs--4NDkFv1cV-XHdij5KR6NIbroeNq8/edit?usp=sharing).

 ### 2. Learning Outcomes

 - Learnt both HTML, CSS and more in depth JavaScript in order to web scrape.
 Furthermore, we learnt more about the underlying manifest and how Chrome interacts with it.